The theme throughout April is: The Collaboration Catalyst

 It’s a dynamic and stimulating role to play, but it can also be hard work!
 Like good facilitation when it’s done well, it can be somewhat invisible, as the focus is on enhancing the team’s effectiveness.
 This often means the impact of the Collaboration Catalyst’s efforts is only noticed when the project comes to fruition.
 And they can feel pressure from all directions, as they work to manage the power dynamics between highly-skilled people.
 Part of their role is identifying conflict and helping teams through it.

-We recognise the value and importance of this challenging but highly rewarding role, and the specific skills it requires.
-We’re keen to provide tools and tips for people who find themselves in this position.
-In our upcoming posts during April, we’ll explore the situational factors that keeps a collaborative project running smoothly, how to build a top creative team, and tips for project kick-offs.
+I’ve recognised the value and importance of this challenging but highly rewarding role, and the specific skills it requires.
+I’m keen to provide tools and tips for people who find themselves in this position.
+In my upcoming posts during April, I’ll explore the situational factors that keeps a collaborative project running smoothly, how to build a top creative team, and tips for project kick-offs.

 April Read: Collaboration Ain’t Easy: Stakeholders, Agendas and the Importance of Being Earnest on Mindjet.